hyperio546/ladb-builds/README.md

 # ladb-builds
-Compiled builds for LADB for free instead of paying in the play store
+Compiled builds for LADB so that you don't need to pay in Play Store :) <br>
+All credits to the developer for this application.
+I will keep supporting this and compiling newer builds as time goes on.